 As an organization representing working journalists the CAJ knows how busy media workers are.
 That’s why we are giving newsroom leaders until June 30, 2023 to send in responses.

 The numbers at the newsroom level will be made public for all outlets that have six or more full-time employees.
 For example, the number of women on staff compared with the number of men on staff will be disclosed.
 For outlets with fewer than six full-time employees, a breakdown at the newsroom level will not be disclosed, but data from these outlets will be included in the aggregate results.

 Short answer questions will only be disclosed in aggregate, anonymized form for all outlets, regardless of employee number.
-Here’s an example of how the data was presented for the 2021 survey which we intend to replicate for this year’s results: Canadian Newsroom Diversity Survey.

 Only CAJ staff and select board members will have access to the non-public data.
 It will not be made public under any circumstances.